Sikh feminism: History of the turban

 When Sikhism was first founded in 1469, the turban was mostly worn by spiritual leaders and Gurus as a status symbol, and uncut hair was a symbol of holiness and spiritual power.
 During a time of turmoil and war in India, the 10th Guru, Guru Gobind Singh, brought his people together and formed Khalsa (the pure), a spiritually devoted, brother-and-sisterhood of baptized Sikhs, and from there asked his people to follow the Five Ks.
-The most distinctive and widely recognizable of the Five Ks is Kesh, which requires Sikh men and women to keep their hair uncut and covered by a turban.
+The most distinctive and widely recognizable of the Five Ks is Kesh, which requires Sikh men and women to keep their hair uncut.
 The turban symbolized spiritual strength, military readiness and allowed Sikhs to be unified and differentiated from others.
 Guru Gobind Singh wanted to reinforce that in God's eyes, all Sikhs were notable and equal.
 This created an army of men and women committed to attaining spiritual and temporal liberation under God.

-The identity of the turbaned woman
+Turbaned woman

-Historically, men and women were meant to follow Kesh in the same way, and both committed to having uncut hair and wearing the turban.
+Historically, men and women were meant to follow Kesh and both committed to having uncut hair.
 However, culturally, mostly men wear turbans, while women traditionally leave their uncut hair down.
-In turn, the turban is considered to be a masculine symbol and if a woman chooses to wear their hair tied up, it is misunderstood by the Sikh community as a rejection of feminine traditions.
+In turn, the turban is considered to be a masculine symbol and if a woman chooses to wear a turban, it is misunderstood by the Sikh community as a rejection of feminine traditions.
 Many turbaned Sikh women consider the wearing of the turban to be a post-colonial, feminist choice, which pushes against assimilation and allows them to show their Sikh essentialism.
 There is a sense of dignity, respect, power, and bravery which comes from gurus and Sikh warriors having historically worn the turban.
 By wearing the turban, Sikh women are able to present themselves as strong and faithfully proud.
 Wearing the turban allows Sikh women to be easily identified as Sikh and differentiates them from those of Hindu faith.
 The turban allows women to reclaim equality and respect within the Sikh religion.